isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-10-post-cover-to-cover.md

 ***Indian Movie News*** (Vol. 5, No. 8, March 1957); publisher: I. S. Menon

 In the 1950s and right till the late 70s, Tamil and Hindi films were screened to full houses in Singapore and Kuala Lumpur.
-Royal and Diamond theatres, standing side by side along North Bridge Road were two of a handful of cinemas that specialised in screening Indian films.
-Indian Movie News, a bilingual magazine published in English and Tamil, featured happenings in the Indian film industry and interviews with film stars.
+Royal and Diamond theatres, standing side by side along North Bridge Road were two of a handful of cinemas that specialised in screening Indian films. *Indian Movie News*, a bilingual magazine published in English and Tamil, featured happenings in the Indian film industry and interviews with film stars.
 Actor Dilip Kumar, pictured on the cover of this issue, plays the titular role in the film Azaad – the top grossing Hindi film of 1955.

 <div style="background-color: white;"><br><img style="width:330px" src="/images/Vol-12-issue-1/cover-to-cover/06_covertocover.bmp"></div>